afsalthaj/safe-string-interpolation/docs/src/main/tut/index.md

 nonCaseClass: C = C@7e3131c8

 scala> safeStr"Doesn't work if there is a non-case class $nonCaseClass or $onlyString"
-<console>:17: error: The provided type isn't a string nor it's a case class, or you might have tried a `toString` on non-strings !
+<console>:17: error: The provided type is neither a string nor a case-class.
+Consider converting it to strings using <value>.asStr.
        safeStr"Doesn't work if there is a non-case class $nonCaseClass or $onlyString" ^
 // And don't cheat by `toString`